Golden Silkworms in Pandora's Box

 As fate would have, the very first life that revolutionary live-attenuated vaccine saved was of a little boy who would grow up to be the man who would refuse the Nazis entrance into Pasteur’s crypt, committing suicide fifty-five years after the scientist had saved his young life, in an attempt to keep his genius out of Nazi hands.
-Unfortunately for undesirables, the Nazis wouldn’t need Pasteur’s ideas to inflict levels of suffering that only the organization and mechanization of the industrial world could make possible, and during World War II the Japanese would use another pathogen Pasteur had devised a vaccine against – anthrax which the Japanese military first tested on POWs – to kill enemy troops for the first time, as the Chinese were the first victims of the modern age of intentionally-isolated biological warfare.
+But unfortunately for undesirables everywhere, the Nazis wouldn’t need Pasteur’s ideas to inflict levels of suffering that only the organization and mechanization of the industrial world could make possible, and during World War II the Japanese would use another pathogen Pasteur had devised a vaccine against – anthrax which the Japanese military first tested on POWs – to kill enemy troops for the first time, as the Chinese were the first victims of the modern age of intentionally-isolated biological warfare.

 However there’s a chance that if we stare hard enough into this historical miasma, we’ll be able to hear our future squeaking back at us.